thomastech/PixelRadio/docs/Hardware/README.md

 The QN8027 RF Module must be installed directly on the PCB.
 Do **NOT** use a socket to mount the RF module.

+### FRONT PANEL LED

+The green LED (Music-On indicator) requires long leads to reach the front panel.
+Before soldering, temporarily position the enclosure's front panel and bend the LED's leads as needed.
+Then solder in place.

 ### ESP32 INSTALLATION
 The LilyGo TTGO-T8 ESP32 MCU includes a 2-pin wire pigtail cable.
 Solder the cable to the P1 (VBAT) pads on the PCB;